 Procedure

 Ethical approval was obtained from all university host sites.
-Potential participants were contacted by Qualtrics to participate, and all provided online informed consent.
-Participants completed the questionnaires online and were reimbursed for taking part.
-Information of the flow of participants through the study is reported in Lincoln et al. (2002, Table 1)36.
+Qualtrics sent an email invitation to n=12853 potential participants, of which n=2510 fulfilled quota and eligibility checks, consented and completed the survey, and passed attention and time checks (see Lincoln et al., 2022 for further details)36.
+Questionnaires were completed online and participants were reimbursed for taking part.

 Analysis strategy